pkrumins/plurk-translation-tool/readme.txt

 following address: http://www.mozilla.com/firefox/

 Step 2.
 Install GreaseMonkey FireFox addon.
 GreaseMonkey allows you to modify any page (like this one adds translation feature to Plurk's page).
+GreaseMonkey can be downloaded here: https://addons.mozilla.org/en-US/firefox/addon/748

 Step 3.
 Install this script.
 The latest version is always at GreaseMonkey script repostiory: